British Bank Award Winners 2025 - Treating Customers Fairly - As voted by our customers. Read more

 All of the above lenders (and several others) will happily consider applicants with defaults on their credit file.
 Rather than adopt a ‘computer says no’ approach, applications are reviewed on a case-by-case basis by a real person, who’ll look at the whole picture and not just your credit score.

-Why Picnic?
+Why Pick Picnic?

 How to Boost Your Chances!